2021–22 Nemzeti Bajnokság I/A (women's basketball)

-The 2021–22 Nemzeti Bajnokság I/A season, also known as Tippmix Női NB I/A for sponsorship reasons, is the 85th season of the Nemzeti Bajnokság I/A, the highest professional basketball league in Hungary.
-Falco Vulcano is the defending champion.
-It started on 25 September 2021 with the first round of the regular season and will end in 23 April 2022 with the last game of the finals.
+The 2021–22 Nemzeti Bajnokság I/A season, also known as Tippmix Női NB I/A for sponsorship reasons, was the 85th season of the Nemzeti Bajnokság I/A, the highest professional basketball league in Hungary.
+Falco Vulcano were the defending champions, but Sopron Basket eventually became champions, winning their 15th league title.
+It started on 25 September 2021, with the first round of the regular season, and ended on 23 April 2022, with the last game of the finals.